Ohio farmer known for ‘It ain’t much, but it’s honest work’ meme dies at 76

-LANCASTER, Ohio (WCMH) — An Ohio farmer known by many through a meme has died, but not without leaving behind a legacy in the agricultural world alongside his internet fame.
+LANCASTER, Ohio (WCMH) — An Ohio farmer whose photo became a widely used meme has died, but not without leaving behind a legacy in the agricultural world alongside his internet fame.

 On Thursday, 76-year-old Dave Brandt was driving home to his Fairfield County farm after picking up red corn near Champaign, Illinois, when his truck crashed.
-Emergency crews then took him to the Carle Foundation Hospital in Urbana.
-Randall Reeder, a friend and colleague, confirmed to NBC4 that Brandt passed away overnight Saturday.
+Emergency crews took him to the Carle Foundation Hospital in Urbana.
+Randall Reeder, a friend and colleague, confirmed to Nexstar’s WCMH that Brandt died overnight Saturday.

 “I got the call about 7 a.m.
 Sunday morning,” Reeder recalled.